amirrezaask/Modus-Vivendi-VSCode/README.md

 # Modus-Vivendi-VSCode
-## This is the README for your theme extension "modus-vivendi" for Visual Studio Code

 This theme was inspired by one of the themes from Emacs, which is the Original Modus-Vivendi theme created by [Protesilaos Stavrou](https://github.com/protesilaos)